f-fuchs/ObsidianNotes/ComputerVision/Segment Everything Everywhere All at Once.md

 Segment image with a text prompt.

 ### Visual referring segmentation

 Segment image with a visual prompt, including points, boxes, scribbles and masks, which can further generalize to a different referring image

 ### Interactive segmentation

+Segment objects of interest by simply clicking or drawing a scribble on the input image.

 ## Model